jeffshee/gnome-ext-hanabi/README.md

 3. The GNOME Shell keeps crashing after enabling Hanabi, help!
    You can try to disable the extension from tty (Ctrl+Alt+F3):

    ```
    gnome-extensions disable hanabi-extension@jeffshee.github.io
    ```

+4. The video covers several UI components of GNOME Shell, such as topbar, panel, DING's desktop icons, etc.
+   Affects: GNOME 44, and possibly GNOME 43.
+   The cause of the issue is still unknown.
+However, it consistently occurs after a shell restart (reboot or re-login).
+Switching the workspace (Ctrl + Alt + ⬅ or ➡) somehow temporarily fixes the issue until the next shell restart.

 ### Optimization